Brkmnly/ASL-Dorito/README.md

 # LiveSplit.Pac-Man.asl

+Autosplitter for the 10,000pts category of Pac-Man for NES

 | Inq | Value |
 | --- | --- |
 | # of splits in layout | 1 |